 Although I felt a bit melancholy knowing I’d never see him again on the river we both loved, I started thinking about all the wonderful fishing memories I shared with my father, especially on the Provo River.
 I wrote the essay about some of these memories, and a friend of mine suggested I publish it.

-What section of the Provo River did your dad most love to fish?
+What section of the Provo River did President Monson most love to fish?

 The half-mile of water bisected by the bridge at Vivian Park.

-What is your most memorable fishing trip—and where is the fish your father mounted for you after that adventure?
+What is your most memorable fishing trip—and where is the fish that President Monson mounted for you after that adventure?

 As I wrote in the essay, one of my most memorable fishing experiences took place on the Provo River one summer night with my dad and brother, Tom.